 There’s not much to choose between the two application processes as far as timing goes, but balance transfers win by going the extra mile in always organising the paying off of your old debts.

 Debt types able to be consolidated

 - Balance transfer.
-Only limited types of debts can be transferred to a balance transfer credit card: other credit card or charge card debt, store card balances, and, in the case of credit cards issued by Citi (including Coles, Qantas Money and Virgin Money cards), personal loan balances.
+Only certain types of debts can be transferred to a balance transfer credit card: other credit card or charge card debt, store card balances, and, in the case of credit cards issued by Citi (including Coles, Qantas Money, and Virgin Money cards), personal loan balances.